Functions

 CONTAINS

-You have SUBSTRING to extract an specific part of a string, but what happens when you need to validate if a string contains another string?
-For this, you can use the CONTAINS function to validate if a string contains another string.
-The CONTAINS function receives two parameters:
+to extract an specific part of a string, but what happens when you need to validate if a string contains another string?
+For this, you can use the CONTAINS

 CONTAINS(value, search)

-• search is the string you want to validate if it is present in the value.
+is the string you want to validate if it is present in the value.

 Note

-The CONTAINS function is equivalent to the in or contains operator in other programming languages.
+function is equivalent to the in

 Be careful!

-The CONTAINS function is case sensitive, so, Hello is different from hello.
+function is case sensitive, so, Hello

 Data type mismatch